flowerinthenight/pretty/README.md

 ## Usage

-You can prepend the command that you want to prettify with `pretty --`.
+You can prepend the command that you want to prettify with `pretty [flags] --`.
 The double-dash will ensure that any succeeding flags belong to the wrapped command, not to `pretty`.

 ```bash
 $ pretty -- kubectl logs -f svc-699544fd4d-zzlcf